idris-lang/Idris2/INSTALL.md

 The requirements are:

 - A Scheme compiler; either Chez Scheme (default), or Racket.
-- `bash`, `GNU make` and `sha256sum`.
+- `bash`, `GNU make`, `sha256sum` and `GMP`.
 On Linux, you probably already have this.
-On macOS and major BSD flavours, you can install them using a package
-  manager: for instance, on macOS, you can install this with the `brew install coreutils` and on OpenBSD, with the `pkg_add coreutils bash gmake` command.
+On macOS and major BSD flavours, you can install them using a package manager: for instance, on macOS, you can install with the `brew install coreutils gmp` and on OpenBSD, with the `pkg_add coreutils bash gmake gmp` command.

 On Windows, it has been reported that installing via `MSYS2` works [MSYS2](https://www.msys2.org/).
 On Windows older than Windows 8, you may need to